rushad7/PCA/README.md

 # Smart Blanket
-Uses Principal Component Analysis and multi target regression to improve energy efficiency and lower power consumption of high power electric blankets
+Uses LSTM to improve the energy efficiency and lower power consumption of high power electric blankets